SashaPatsel/coding-drills/w9-d3/02-tree-builder-pt.2/README.md

 By the end of this 3-part exercise, we'll build a tree capable of breadth-first and depth-first searches.

-In part two, we'll be building a tree capable of a breadth first search.
+In part two, we'll be a breadth first search to our tree.

 A breadth first search examines a tree row by row, starting from the top, or the root node.